ccondry/dcloud-uccx-reset/README.md

 # dcloud-uccx-reset
-This is a script to delete all of the objects created by the dCloud Toolbox provision scripts.
-It will delete users in LDAP, phones CUCM, and multiple objects in UCCX.
+This is a script intended to be run against a UCCX instant demo session.
+It will delete all of the objects that have been created by the dCloud Toolbox user provision scripts.
+It will delete users in LDAP, phones and lines in CUCM, and multiple objects in UCCX.

 # usage
 1. copy the .env.example to .env and then edit the values in .env to match your